What are Pink Sheets Stocks?

 Pink sheets are stocks that cannot be traded on exchanges like NYSE/NASDAQ, for which there might be multiple reasons – they don’t have enough capital to go public, or it does not make sense for them to go public over a small capital they intend to raise, or they took a strategic decision not to go public because of the scrutiny regulatory boards bring into them.

-There is a big debate on whether pink sheets should be allowed, or not.
-In order to see how they affect investing, and economy in total, we shall go in detail to see what they are, how they work and how they act.
-Let us start by dwelling into detail about pink sheets.
+There is a big debate on whether they should be allowed, or not.
+In order to see how they affect investing, and economy in total, we shall go in detail to see what they are, how they work, and how they act.

 How do they Work?